sblauth/cashocs/docs/source/demos/cashocs_as_solver/doc_shape_solver.rst

 .. _demo_shape_solver:

-CASHOCS as Solver for Shape Optimization Problems
+cashocs as Solver for Shape Optimization Problems
 =================================================

 Problem Formulation
 -------------------

-Let us now investigate how CASHOCS can be used exclusively as a solver for shape optimization problems.
+Let us now investigate how cashocs can be used exclusively as a solver for shape optimization problems.
 The procedure is very similar to the one discussed in :ref:`demo_control_solver`, but with some minor variations tailored to shape optimization.